shayllis/tracktik/README.md

 # Hi
 Here comes my solution for TrackTik PHP Backend challange.
 I have separated the main classes to make it easier to view them on screen.

+### Before you run
+1. This code in compatible with PHP 7.2+
+2. The main file is index.php

 ### Coding Style
 I tried to apply the PSR-2 conceptions along with part of SOLID elements.